 Exceptional titanium craftsmanship with a host of features that includes chronograph style, sub dials and date window, perpetual calendar, and Japanese quartz movement.
 Solar powered.
-Water resistant to an impressive 660 feet.
+Water resistant to 333 feet.
 Comfortable.
 5-year warranty.

 Some of the functions are small and difficult to read.
-The clasp has been known to come unfastened unintentionally.
 It's challenging to learn how to use all of the features.

 Sports the fashionable looks Michael Kors is renowned for in nicely crafted gold-tone stainless steel.
 Stylish looks with sub dials and date window.
 Can be worn every day and for special events; also water resistant to 330 feet.
 Comes with a 2-year warranty.